dsa-ou/allowed/docs/usage.md

 - `random`: importing the `random` module isn't allowed
 - `choice`: importing the `random.choice()` function isn't allowed.

+If the same disallowed construct occurs more than once in a line, it is reported only once.

 For some constructs, `allowed` reports the type of the construct instead of the actual occurrence in the code line.
 For example:
 - `attribute`: dot notation, as in `a_list.sort()`, isn't allowed